vortextemporum/DeepStream-Loves-Osc/readme.md

 ## What am I doing with it?

 I had bought a Jetson Nano, before DeepStream SDK for Jetson Nano was released.
-When I saw [this pre-release video of DeepStream](https://www.youtube.com/watch?v=Y43W04sMK7I) by Nvidia Developers, I noticed that this technology can be half [code-bent](http://www.paperkettle.com/codebending/) to output the real time analysis data to any other software, and become an instrument, sonifier, visualizer, controller in any space
+When I saw [this pre-release video of DeepStream](https://www.youtube.com/watch?v=Y43W04sMK7I) by Nvidia Developers, I thought that this technology can be half [code-bent](http://www.paperkettle.com/codebending/) to output the real time analysis data to any other software, and become an instrument, sonifier, visualizer, controller to play with in any space.

 I am working with a pre-trained model and config that comes with DeepStream examples.
 The model working in my modified app can only detect people, cars, bicycles and road signs.
 And I use a Logitech C920 webcam.